 Cash Flow Protection - Ultimately, bad debt is reduced or eliminated and cash flow is preserved as a result of claim payments.
 Subrogation effort is led by the carrier.
 Credit management becomes more efficient when tasks of performing due diligence and collections are transferred to the carrier.

-Fosters Credit Sales Growth - Competitive edge is gained by enabling you to offer open account terms when your competitors can't.
-The policy facilitates the extension of unsecured credit to new customers and potential increases to existing customers
+Fosters Credit Sales Growth - A competitive edge is gained by enabling you to offer open account terms when your competitors can't.
+The policy facilitates the extension of unsecured credit to new customers and potential increases to existing customers.

 Support for your Financing - Insured AR can allow an increase in the advance percentage of your ABL; or, previously excluded accounts can be added to your borrowing base.
 Factoring with recourse becomes an option.